Sakthiveel/local-key-value-DB/README.md

 I am completely new to Go and primarily a JavaScript developer, so working on this project has been a great opportunity to leverage and learn Go’s unique features.
 It’s been a valuable and enriching experience, as I’ve learned a lot about Go’s concurrency model, type safety, and performance optimizations.

-### Known Improvements
+# Improvements

+1. **Seperate Go Channel**: Currently I am using only one Go channel for processing every db operation.
+But we can extend  by creating seperate Go Channels for different operation type , of course will need to make sure about synchronization .Thus we can increase the overall system throughput.

 1. **File Writing Optimization**: Currently, every operation modifies the in-memory data structure and overwrites the file with the updated content.
 A potential improvement is to switch to using a binary file format, which would allow appending new entries instead of overwriting the file every time.
 While this would help improve performance and reduce file I/O overhead, I am not yet familiar with binary file formats, so further research is required before implementing this change.

-# Improvements
+# Note

-Some future improvements include:
-- Adding detailed logging to track performance issues.
-- Implementing more granular error handling for edge cases.
-- Optimizing database queries for better performance under high load.
-- Exploring advanced caching mechanisms to reduce database hits.
+   It aldread took me more than 5 hours to complete the project to this level (still writing the readme section).
+Any kind of feedback is very appreciated .
+Thank you for taking time to look into this project.

 # Resume Link

 [Click here to view my resume](#)